 NATURE WALK-Bring the outdoors inside and start a little indoor exploration area.
 Keep the collected items by you front entryway and invite visitors and family to add to the seasonal collection.
 Right now we have shells, pine cones, pretty rocks and a branch from our lemon tree on our entry hall table.
 Display fall leaves!
 Engage children and visitors by adding a magnifying glass, journal and nature book to make your indoor display interactive.
 The scent from the citrus limbs is uplifting, it hits me right when I enter my Huckleberry Hill home… and the scene reminds me to cherish memories and nature walks with my daughter.
 The visual is a reminder to unplug and go outdoors.

 REACH OUT PRIOR TO THE HOLIDAYS…HELPING OTHERS– Look into assisting your church or community association with Thanksgiving events.
+Adopt a family for California fire recovery.
 Help an elderly or ill neighbor tidy up their yard, or deliver fresh flowers and homemade treats to your local fire fighters or police.
 (Easy ‘Great Pumpkin Roll’ recipe- click here.)

 Surprise neighbors with pumpkins on their front porch or in their window box!
 Reach out at least once per week with a ‘planned act of kindness’.
 The planning and time spent leading up to it will bring you and others oodles of joy.

 BE CREATIVE– Adult coloring books and online coloring apps are all the rage!
 Or break out watercolors…make a fall mosaic.
 Have children (or grandchildren) research on-line for fall DIY’s…then gather needed materials and have the child teach adults how to make the project.
 Children LOVE to reverse rolls and be the leader!